upmaru/memovee-tama/router/classify.md

     - Can you sort the result by highest ratings first?
     - Sort these movies by popularity
     - Order the results by release date
+    - Sort by highest rated first
+    - Arrange by newest release date
   </user-query>
   <routing>
     movie-browsing
   </routing>
   <reasoning>
-    - The user is asking to modify the list of results with different parameter values, so the correct class is "movie-browsing".
+    - The user is asking to modify the SEARCH PARAMETERS or DATA CRITERIA of the results, so the correct class is "movie-browsing".

-    - Routing to "movie-browsing" will provide access to tooling that will allow the modification of the search results.
+    - Routing to "movie-browsing" will provide access to tooling that will allow re-executing the search with modified parameters.

+    - CRITICAL: Any request to change sorting, filtering, or data parameters requires "movie-browsing", NOT "patch".

     - Sort order changes require re-executing the search with new sort parameters, not just modifying the display format.
   </reasoning>